2024–25 Albirex Niigata Singapore FC season

-The 2024–25 season is Albirex Niigata Singapore's 21st consecutive season in the top flight of Singapore football and in the Singapore Premier League, having joined the league in 2004.
-Along with the 2024–25 Singapore Premier League, the club will also compete in the Singapore Cup.
+The 2024–25 season was Albirex Niigata Singapore's 21st consecutive season in the top flight of Singapore football and in the Singapore Premier League, having joined the league in 2004.
+Along with the 2024–25 Singapore Premier League, the club also competed in the Singapore Cup.

-Albirex Niigata Singapore is in transition to a local outfit from the 2024–25 season onwards, which mean that they will have to abide by the same competition rules as local teams, including the foreign player quota.
+Albirex Niigata Singapore transitioned to be a fully local club from this season onwards, requiring them to abide by the same competition rules as local teams, including the foreign player quota.

 Season review

 Off-season

 The 2024–25 Singapore Premier League season will be the first season to be played having a two-year schedule where Albirex Niigata Singapore participated in the 2024 interim pre-season tournament from 23 February until 20 April.
 The interim pre-season tournament ensure that the players are adequately prepared for an extended new season that will span nearly 12 months.
 On 30 March, Albirex Niigata Singapore travelled to Ipoh to face Malaysia Super League club, Perak in a pre-season friendly which resulted in a 3–1 loss at the Perak Stadium where Arya Igami Tarhani scored the only goal for the club.
 On 16 April, they faced another Malaysia Premier League club, Sri Pahang at the Jalan Besar Stadium in which The Swans lost 1–0 to the visitors.